csdms/pymt/docs/installation-environment.rst

     $ conda config --add channels conda-forge

-We advise installing *pymt* into a conda environment (see :ref:`conda-env` in the :doc:`quickstart` guide).
+We advise installing *pymt* into a conda environment (see :doc:`conda-environments` section).
-Conda environments can easily be discarded and recreated.
+Conda environments can easily be created and discarded.
 Create an environment for *pymt* with:

 .. code-block:: console